Amrita Vishwa Vidyapeetham Allied & Life Science 2025

 Educational Qualification | Must have completed 10+2 in Science (Physics, Chemistry, and Biology) |

-Minimum Marks Required | At least 50% aggregate marks in 10+2 from a recognised board |
+Minimum Marks Required | A minimum of 50 per cent aggregate marks in 10+2 from a recognised board |

-Recognized Board | Must be from a board recognised by the central or state education authorities |
+Recognised Board | The board must be recognised by the central or state education authorities |

 Entrance Exam Requirement | The candidate must attempt the entrance exam conducted by the respective university |